Nomeh Unateze: Market days

 Nomeh Unataeze practices the four market day cycle Eke, Orie, Afor and Nkwo with Eke being the town market day.

 The Eke market day is significant in Nomeh Unataeze because it is a day that both buyers and sellers of different wares from within and from neighbouring towns go to the market place to carry out various commercial activities.

 Also on the Eke market day, people from far away Aba, Ph, and other regions come to purchase high quality palm oil, rice, Garri, vegetables and other agricultural products in large quantities for resale in their respective locations.

 Geography

 Nvuna River snakes through all the villages of Nomeh, providing drinking water as well as an aquatic environment that supports an all year round farming though irrigation.

 Apart from drinking water and agricultural advantage of the Nvuna River, there is also a large deposit of sharp sand and plaster sand in the riverfor building projects which has served as a means of livelihood for the people and has also created employment for those in neighbouring town.

-Tourist attractions

-Nvuna River is a tourist attraction as there are various unique spots for camping and sight seeing.

-Another tourist attraction is Ndivuvu Lake where tourists can watch fish climb palm trees to get palm fruits.

-There is also the year-round boiling lake Otu-Yeye.

-There are several cultural groups, including the Okanga cultural troop, which performs ancient masquerades that tell the stories of how the ancestors lived.